 This place has a cult following and everyone loves their sandwiches so I’m sure we just hit it on a bad day.

 This store is literally a cheese shop and specialty food market with a sandwich counter in the back.
-It’s a neat place to stop in even if you don’t plan on buying a sandwich.
+It’s a neat place to stop in, even if you don’t plan on buying a sandwich.

 They also have beer on tap and wine by the glass downstairs at The Cheeseboard.
 This is the perfect place to stop in and get picnic supplies.
 They also sell charcuterie boards!

 If you go within a couple hours of closing time it shouldn’t be too busy but during lunch it gets pretty hectic especially on weekends.
-Call your order in ahead of time and you won’t have to wait in line.

 10. Sal’s by Victor